 Root N' Roost Farm in Livingston Manor offers tours of the farm, as well as great produce, jams and crafts at their farmstand.
 Take a workshop at the farm on everything from growing Shitake mushrooms to renewable energy options, or visit during the birthing season and play with baby animals.
 Who doesn't want to do all that right now?

 In Hamden, the Lucky Dog Organic Farm Store and Café offers an array of locally produced goods, including cheeses, milk, and dry goods, as well as organic meats and regional brews.
 And in Bloomville, you can experience one of the Catskills' popular farm stays at the Turquoise Barn, an 1800s-era former carriage house situated on the owners' organic farm.
 Guests can enjoy workshops, yoga, hiking and biking.
 Nice, right?

 Off the Farm Activities

-Outside the realm of an immersive farm stay, annual events like the Catskill Family Creameries’ Milk Way Tour, scenic drives to farm stands and farmers’ markets, and farm-to-table restaurants in the Catskills offer opportunities to connect with the region’s local food movement and farming community.
+Outside the realm of an immersive farm stay, annual events like the Catskill Family Creameries’ Milk Way Tour, scenic drives to farm stands and farmers’ markets, local wineries, and farm-to-table restaurants in the Catskills offer opportunities to connect with the region’s local food movement and farming community.